CHEREF-Mehdi/TouchlessDrawing/README.md

-# VirtualDrawing
+# Toucless Drawing
-Virtual drawing application using python and openCV
+Toucless drawing application using python and openCV